-Heritage has a lot of great features, it is not being used to its full potential.
+Heritage has a lot of great features, but it is not being used to its full potential.
 The AAHC team has a vision for its use and is currently working with Oconee Parks and Rec on a written proposal to offer solutions and fundraising ideas to Oconee Board of Commissioners.
 If you are interested in getting involved with this project, continue reading to learn about volunteering opportunities.

 Heritage Park has HORSE STUFF?

 Many members of the local horse community are either not aware that the Heritage Park covered arena exists, that the park has equestrian facilities, or are aware of the park but know that the arena is not horse-friendly.